chetnashah/javawork/gradleBasics.md

 ### What is the role of gradle.properties file?

 populate properties to a project just like an ext block does, but if ext block is present with same property names, than ext block will take more priority/weightage over properties in gradle.properties.

+A bunch of key-value pairs on each line, like an `ini` file, something similar to setting env variables for your project.

+### Where can gradle properties come from?

+The can come from (last one wins/overrides previous ones):
+1. `<prooject-root>/gradle.properties`
+2. `<user-home>/gradle.properties`
+3. command line using `-D` or `-P`
+4. within code itself (via `project.prop=val` or `ext.prop=val` or `project.ext.prop=val`)

+Gradle doesn’t provide any information on the source of a property.
+Use `SomeObject.hasProperty(propname)` to avoid runtime exceptions.

+Setting a project property via a system property `org.gradle.project.foo=bar`
+Setting a project property via an environment variable `ORG_GRADLE_PROJECT_foo=bar`

 ### What is a gradle plugin?